rueckstiess/mtools/.github/CONTRIBUTING.md

 ### Testing

-mtools uses the [nose testing framework](https://github.com/nose-devs/nose).
-You can install it with `sudo pip install nose` or you can just run the test suite, which will take care of all the testing dependencies:
+mtools uses the [pytest testing framework](https://github.com/pytest-dev/pytest).
+You can install it with `sudo pip install pytest` or you can just run the test suite, which will take care of all the testing dependencies:

     python setup.py test

-If you want to run the tests manually, go into the `mtools/test/` directory and run `nosetests`.
+If you want to run the tests manually, go into the `mtools/test/` directory and run `pytest`.
 The full test suite may take a while, as some of the tests have to set up and tear down replica sets and sharded clusters, especially for mlaunch testing.
 You can skip the slow tests with this command:

-    nosetests -a '!slow'
+    pytest -m 'not slow'

 If you implement a new feature anywhere in mlaunch, please write a test function or test class for the feature.
 If you fix a bug, please re-run the test suite after the code change and make sure the tests still pass.
 Please think carefully before changing a code and its related test concurrently, so it still tests the expected behavior and not what you consider as "fixed behavior".